mailrocketsystems/JetsonYolov5/README.md

 This repository contains step by step guide to build and convert YoloV5 model into a TensorRT engine on Jetson.
 This has been tested on Jetson Nano or Jetson Xavier

 Please install Jetpack OS version 4.6 as mentioned by Nvidia and follow below steps.
-Please follow each steps exactly mentioned in the video links below :
+Please follow each steps exactly mentioned in the video links below (Tutorials by mailrocketsystems):

 Build YoloV5 TensorRT Engine on Jetson Nano: https://www.youtube.com/watch?v=ErWC3nBuV6k